mhayes98/kipa/docs/api-endpoints.md

 **Username** is validated to ensure the field is not null, is between 2-25 characters long, and is not already in use.
 **Password** is validated to ensure it is not null, and is between 10-25 characters long.
-**Email** is validated to ensure it is not null, is not already in use, and contains an "@".
+**Email** is validated to ensure it is not null, is between 6-50 characters long, is not already in use, and contains an "@".

 If all checks pass, the provided password is encrypted using 12 strength BCrypt, and the User object is stored in the database.